 Above, you see the plumb dots on an 8′ ceiling.
 The Makita left, is visible to about three feet past the dot.
 The DeWalt right, is good to a foot past.

 The Makita has two brightness settings and, even on the lower setting, which is about equal to the DeWalt’s one setting, it was more visible against a dusty floor.
 The Dewalt dots can be used with or without the lines but adding the dots dims the lines, I will guess around 30%.
 The Makita dots and lines are are always on together.

-Set atop a 5′ tripod, the DeWalt, right, needs to be about 10′ away from a wall for the vertical line to run floor to ceiling.
+Set atop a 5′ tripod the DeWalt, right, needs to be about 10′ away from a wall for the vertical line to run floor to ceiling.
 Here it’s about 8′ away and the line still doesn’t hit the floor.
-The Makita, left, atop the same tripod, can be set 2′-3′ from the wall with the line touching floor to ceiling.
-Setting the DeWalt closer to the floor will solve the issue.
+The Makita, left, on a 5′ tripod not only hits the floor but comes to within 3′ of the tripod base.
+Setting the DeWalt closer to the floor solves the issue.
 But working in small rooms on a tripod is easier with the Makita.

 ToolRev earns commissions on purchases made through our links.

-If you get one of these laser levels I hope you enjoy it.
 Check out this video to see the lasers in action.
-See ya.